ucopacme/start-here/docs/org.rst

 **Walk-thru** Creating AWS Account within an Organization
 --------------------------------------------

+At this point we manage IAM Users and IAM Groups via a toolset called AWS-ORGS.
-Files needed to be updated to create new account.
+Files needed to be updated to either create a new **IAM User**, **IAM Group**, or **Member Account** within our Organization.
 ::

   /home/djr/.awsorgs/spec.d